marcelohama/cart-woocommerce/woo-mercado-pago-module/README.txt

 - Anticipation of receivables in D+2 or D+14 (According to Mercado Pago terms and conditions);<br />
 - Payment in one click with Mercado Pago standard checkout;<br />
 - Seller's Protection Program;<br />

+Standard checkout<br />
+This feature allows merchants to have a standard checkout.
+It includes features like customizations of title, description, category, external reference, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments, payment method exclusion setup, and sandbox/debug options.<br />

+Custom checkout:<br />
+This feature enables merchants to have the custom checkout, a more integrated type of checkout with customized views and more intuitive flow from the cart to the payment page.<br />

+Tickets<br />
+This option enables merchants to give their customers the option to pay via tickets.<br />

 == Installation ==